Pages

 1918

-4 June – The Peace and Friendship Agreement is signed between the Azerbaijan Democratic Republic and Turkey.
-Establishment of Turkish Military Mission in Ganja.
+4 June – The Peace and Friendship Agreement is signed between the Azerbaijan Democratic Republic and the Ottoman Empire.
+The establishment of the Turkish Military Mission in Ganja.

 15 September – Baku is liberated from Dashnak Armenians and Shaumyan’s communist armed formations.
 Joint Azerbaijani and Turkish troops enter Baku.
 The capital of Azerbaijan is moved from Ganja to Baku.